-Are you itching to set up a corporate computer system that manages both the financial and personnel side of things?
-Information systems is a popular major for someone like you.
-Central offers three options for students interested in information systems.
-Students can choose from an emphasis in accounting information systems (AIS), computer information systems (CIS) and management information systems (MIS).
-Graduates have entered graduate school and immediate employment as IT managers, Web programmers and information systems auditors.
+Are you interested in developing software systems or managing the information structure for an organization?
+Would you like to be a chief information officer someday?
+The information systems major at Central allows students to choose from an emphasis in accounting information systems (AIS), computer information systems (CIS) or management information systems (MIS).
+Graduates have entered graduate school and immediate employment as IT managers, web programmers and information systems auditors.

 The Weller Center for Business and International Studies houses faculty offices and classrooms for the economics, accounting, business management and modern language departments.
-The $3.9-million building was completed in 1999 and includes state-of-the-art technologies and a very energy efficient design, including solar panels on the roof.
-There is a 24-hour computer lab on the main floor and eight high-tech classrooms, two of which contain student computers.
+The building includes state-of-the-art technologies, a 24-hour computer lab on the main floor and eight high-tech classrooms, two of which contain student computers.

-No matter what your interests are, Central has a student group or organization that you’ll want to join.
-Information systems students might be interested in participating on a programming team for one of the various programming contests in which Central participates or in one of the following clubs:
+Information systems students may be interested in participating on a programming team for competition or in one of the following clubs:

 The IT field is constantly changing, so many information systems graduates choose to continue their education while they are working.
 Central grads take graduate courses that lead to certification or an advanced degree in areas such as networking, information security and business administration.

 Information systems students have interned at a number of businesses, both locally and abroad, including Alliance Technology Group (ATG) in Des Moines.

 Introductory courses for the information systems major establish a base for students in the fields of computer science and business management, which are the building blocks of the interdisciplinary field of information systems.
 The course Introduction to Information Management provides a foundation to the field.

 Upper-level courses allow students to select an area of focus (such as accounting information systems, computer information systems or management information systems) and take courses related to that area.

 Learn more about this discipline in the course catalog.